 Workshop: The Steam Workshop is a handy little feature that allows you to insert mods into games, build your own mods; and even create new things or alter old things to make them new.
 Basically alter a game.

 Market: The Steam Community Market is where players can sell or purchase in-game items by using their Steam Wallet.
-The currency and be used for a lot of things other than the market.
+The currency can be used for a lot of things other than the market.

-Steam Chat: Steam Chat allows players to talk to one another through Steam, while watch streams, playing games and so forth, without having to exit any programs and so on.
+Steam Chat: Steam Chat allows players to talk to one another through Steam, while watching streams, playing games and so forth, without having to exit any programs/games.